Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: BESIII DETECTOR AND MONTE CARLO SIMULATION

 The BESIII detector~\cite{BESIII:2009fln} records symmetric $e^+e^-$ collisions provided by the BEPCII storage ring~\cite{Yu:2016cof} in the center-of-mass energy range from 2.0 to 4.95~GeV, with a peak luminosity of $1 \times 10^{33}\;\text{cm}^{-2}\text{s}^{-1}$ achieved at $\sqrt{s} = 3.77\;\text{GeV}$.
 BESIII has collected large data samples in this energy region~\cite{BESIII:2020nme}.
 The cylindrical core of the $\rm{BESIII}$ detector covers 93\% of the full solid angle and consists of a helium-based multilayer drift chamber~(MDC), a plastic scintillator time-of-flight system~(TOF), and a CsI(Tl) electromagnetic calorimeter~(EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
 The solenoid is supported by an octagonal flux-return yoke with resistive plate counter muon identification modules interleaved with steel.
 The charged-particle momentum resolution at $1~{\rm GeV}/c$ is $0.5\%$, and the ${\rm d}E/{\rm d}x$ resolution is $6\%$ for electrons from Bhabha scattering.
 The EMC measures photon energies with a resolution of $2.5\%$ ($5\%$) at $1$~GeV in the barrel (end cap) region.
 The time resolution in the TOF barrel region is 68~ps, while that in the end cap region is 110~ps.

 Simulated data samples produced with a {\sc geant4}-based~\cite{GEANT4:2002zbu} Monte Carlo (MC) package, which includes the geometric description~\cite{Huang:2022wuo} of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
 The simulation models the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{Jadach:2000ir,Jadach:1999vf}.
 The inclusive MC sample including the production of $D\bar{D}$ pairs (including quantum coherence for the neutral $D$ channels), the non-$D\bar{D}$ decays of the $\psi(3770)$, the ISR production of the $J/\psi$ and $\psi(3686)$ states, and the continuum processes incorporated in {\sc kkmc} are generated to estimate the background and ST efficiencies.
 All particle decays are modeled with {\sc evtgen}~\cite{Lange:2001uf,Ping:2008zz} using branching fractions either taken from the Particle Data Group (PDG)~\cite{ParticleDataGroup:2022pth}, when available, or otherwise estimated with {\sc lundcharm}~\cite{Chen:2000tv,Yang:2014vra}.
 Final state radiation from charged final state particles is incorporated using the {\sc photos} package~\cite{Richter-Was:1992hxq}.
-The PHSP signal MC samples of $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $D^0\to\pi^+\pi^-\pi^0\pi^0$ are generated in PHSP uniformly and are used to calculate the normalization factor of probability density function (PDF) in the amplitude analysis.
-The signal MC samples of $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $D^0\to\pi^+\pi^-\pi^0\pi^0$(non-$\eta$) are generated according to the amplitude analysis results and are used to estimate the DT efficiencies.
+Signal MC samples of $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $D^0\to\pi^+\pi^-\pi^0\pi^0$ generated uniformly in PHSP are used to normalize probability density functions (PDFs) in the amplitude analysis, while those generated according to the amplitude analysis results are used to estimate the DT efficiencies.